Eni Maulani Saragih: Arrest

 On 13 July 2018, the Corruption Eradication Commission (KPK) apprehended Eni at the home of Social Minister Idrus Marham, along with 8 others.
 She was named a suspect and accused of having received bribes related to the construction of a coal-powered power plant in Riau, and that Social Minister Idrus Marham was heavily involved.
 KPK later named Idrus as a suspect as well, prompting his resignation.

 She returned Rp 500 million (US$34,000) to investigators and was reportedly being cooperative, with her proposing to be a justice collaborator.
 She was sentenced to six years in prison in March 2019.
 Her replacement Edy Kuntadi was sworn into the parliament on 21 November 2018.
+On 17 August 2022, she received a remission due to Indonesia's independence day, and she was released on the same day.

 Family

 She is married to M Al Khadziq, who was elected as the regent of Temanggung in 2018.
 The couple has three children.